Following is a list of Frequently Asked Questions about Freemasonry

 What is Freemasonry?

-Freemasonry is a fraternal society and in 2017 will be celebrating the 300th anniversary of the first Grand Lodge formed in 1717 in London.
+Freemasonry is a fraternal society and in 2017 we celebrated the 300th anniversary of the first Grand Lodge formed in 1717 in London.
 Some believe it to have evolved from the stonemason’s guilds and it has certainly been in existence in some form since the 1500s.
 It offers a philosophy on life and its main aim is to help men sculpt themselves into better men; better Fathers, colleagues, employers, husbands and friends.
 Every Freemason believes in the following:

 Brotherly love: Showing tolerance, fairness, respect and kindness to others.